2024-25

 Once we had a V0 build, we tested with a small group of traders to get early feedback.
 These are the interactions which stood out the most:

-When scrolled, an arrow button points to the latest candles to take you back.
+When scrolled, an arrow button points to the latest candles & takes you back.
 Traders loved that they got an easy reference of where they are.

 Decimals added dynamically on zoom, which keeps scale clean 90% of the time.
 Helped reduce clutter and use that area for action-items